thereseratilla/sql_data_warehouse_project/README.md

 Building a data warehouse with SQL server (including ETL, data modeling and analytics) to consolidate sales data, enabling analytical reporting and informed decision-making.

 ### Specifications
-- **Data Sources**: Data are from the ERP and CRM systems in CSV format.
+- **Data Sources**: Data are from two (2) sources: ERP and CRM systems in CSV format.
-- **Data Quality**: Clean and transform to ensure data quality prior to analysis
+- **Data Quality**: Clean and transform data to ensure data quality prior to analysis
-- **Integration**: Data from both sources will be consolidated into a a single, user-friendly data model to optimize analytical queries.
+- **Integration**: Data from both sources will be consolidated to optimize analytical queries.
 - **Scope**: Latest dataset only, no historization of data.
 - **Documentation**: Clear documentation of the data model to support the analytics team and business stakeholders.